alecntan/alecntan.github.io/about.md

 In my spare time, I love [reading]({% link _posts/reading_list/2021-10-17-reading-list.md %}) about new technologies and applying them in some interesting [projects]({% link projects.html %}) of my own.
 I'm currently reading Leonard Richardson's "RESTful Web APIs: Services for a Changing World", with the goal of building my own REST API in the future.

 Currently, I am seeking intern positions related to software engineering.
-I would love to be part of a team where I can further expand my knowledge and experience, and help build some cool new things along the way.
+I would love to be part of a team where I can further expand my knowledge and experience, and help work on some interesting projects along the way.

 Outside of programming I love reading books, drinking coffee, and binging on Netflix.